Secretly delicious and refreshing pudding

 FAQs

-The ideal ratio is 1 part chia seeds to 3 parts liquid when making chia pudding.
+The ideal ratio is 1 part chia seeds to 3 parts liquid.
+This creates a thick, pudding-like texture without being too runny or too dense.

 What liquid can I mix with chia seeds?